 - The GMAT department code is 4BZ-76-78 (MHA)

-- Transcripts: Please upload one transcript from each university level institution you attended.
+- Transcripts: Please upload one transcript from each post-secondary you attended.
 Transcript from the University of Ottawa will be requested by our office.

 - Candidates who completed their studies in China must submit official translations (transcripts and diplomas) certified by the China Higher Education Student Information and Career Center (CHESICC).
 They must be sent directly to our institution